makersacademy/chitter-challenge/README.md

 * Rackup to load the app to localhost in your browser

-* Click Register to sign up for an account
+* Click Register to sign up for an account, or Log In

 ![Screenshot](https://lh6.googleusercontent.com/n0IvHt9KtmQnNh2J3iSeiqrP2ExYIBF9MLA2R5D4WQpsk9_0_XKfIzrqn6uWVpZ_5JG_wJPGHlRCgKM=w2870-h1552-rw)

+* Peeps appear in the centre of the screen

 CSS Design and Style Inspiration
 ------